spotfiresoftware/tibco-streaming-samples/web/springboot/springboot-eventflow/src/site/markdown/index.md

 ## Create an EventFlow fragment and declare the WAR as a dependency
-In this sample, since the aim is demonstrating how to use a Spring Boot WAR, we use a [no-op EventFlow](../../main/eventflow/com/tibco/ep/samples/web/springboot/eventflow/SpringBoot.sbapp), which is not related with our demo.
+In this sample, since the aim is demonstrating how to use a Spring Boot WAR, we use a [no-op EventFlow](../../main/eventflow/com/tibco/ep/samples/web/springboot/eventflow/SpringBoot.sbapp), which is not related to our demo.
 Add the WAR into fragment's pom.xml in the same way as any other maven dependency:

 ```xml